 - a.
 Executor or Trustee Fees and Other Miscellaneous Estate or Trust Expenses.
-Proposed Regulation §1.67-4(a) (published in the Federal Register on May 11, 2020) clarifies that the following deductions allowed to an estate or non-grantor trust (including the S portion of an electing small business trust) are not miscellaneous itemized deductions (which are suspended under §67(g) until 2026): - Costs paid or incurred in connection with the administration of an estate or non-grantor trust that would not have been incurred if the property were not held in the estate or trust; - The personal exemption of an estate or non-grantor trust; and - The distribution deduction for trusts distributing current income or accumulating income.
+An amendment to regulation §1.67-4(a) (issued as a proposed regulation on May 11, 2020 and finalized by T.D.
+9918 (October 19, 2020)) clarifies that the following deductions allowed to an estate or non-grantor trust (including the S portion of an electing small business trust) are not miscellaneous itemized deductions (which are suspended under §67(g) through 2025): - Costs paid or incurred in connection with the administration of an estate or non-grantor trust that would not have been incurred if the property were not held in the estate or trust; - The personal exemption of an estate or non-grantor trust; and - The distribution deduction for trusts distributing current income or accumulating income.

-The proposed regulation follows up on the IRS's expressed intention in Notice 2018-61 to issue regulations providing that estates and trusts may continue to deduct certain expenses despite the adoption of §67(g) in the 2017 Tax Act, which provides that miscellaneous itemized deductions are suspended until 2026.
-The proposed regulations reason that such expenses are allowable in arriving at adjusted gross income (§67(e)), deductions allowable in determining adjusted gross income are not "itemized deductions" (§67(d)(1)), and accordingly such deduction cannot be "miscellaneous itemized deductions" (§67(b)), so §67(g) cannot apply to them.
-The proposed regulation applies to taxable years beginning after the date the regulation is published as a final regulation, but the preamble states that estates, non-grantor trusts, and their beneficiaries may rely on the proposed regulation for taxable years beginning after 2017.
+The regulation follows up on the IRS's expressed intention in Notice 2018-61 to issue regulations providing that estates and trusts may continue to deduct certain expenses despite the adoption of \$67(g) in the 2017 Tax Act, which provides that miscellaneous itemized deductions are suspended until 2026.
+The preamble to the regulation reasons that such expenses are allowable in arriving at adjusted gross income (\$67(e)), deductions allowable in determining adjusted gross income are not "itemized deductions" (\$67(d)(1)), and accordingly such deduction cannot be "miscellaneous itemized deductions" (\$67(b)), so \$67(g) cannot apply to them.
+The regulation applies to taxable years beginning after the date the regulation was published as a final regulation, but estates, non-grantor trusts, and their beneficiaries may choose to apply the amendment for taxable years beginning after 2017.
 For further discussion of this issue, see Item 5.a. of Estate Planning Current Developments and Hot Topics (December 2019) found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.

 b.
 Excess Deductions or Losses at Termination of Estate or Trust.
 Notice 2018-61 observed that the miscellaneous itemized deductions that are not deductible under §67(g) appear to include the §642(h)(2) excess deduction at the termination of an estate or trust, but the IRS is studying whether to change that approach.
-Proposed Regulation §1.642(h) (published in the Federal Register on May 11, 2020 and issued in connection with proposed regulation §1.67-4) clarifies the treatment of certain deductions on the termination of an estate or trust.
+Regulation §1.642(h)-2 and §1.642(h)-5 (published in connection with the proposed and final regulation §1.67-4) clarifies the treatment of certain deductions on the termination of an estate or trust.

 Section 642(h) provides that on the termination of an estate or trust, a net operating loss carryover or capital loss carryover (§642(h)(1)) or the excess of deductions over income for the last taxable year (§642(h)(2)) are allowed as deductions to the beneficiaries succeeding to the property of the estate or trust "in accordance with regulations prescribed by the Secretary."
 Are those miscellaneous itemized deductions that are disallowed under §67(g)?
 The Joint Explanatory Statement of the 2017 Tax Act specifically includes "[e]xcess deductions (including administrative expenses) allowed a beneficiary on termination of an estate or trust" as one of the "above listed items" that cannot be claimed as a deduction under §67(g).
-That will be changing under the proposed regulation.
+That is changed under the new regulations.